qidi-community/Plus4-Wiki/content/Screws-Tilt-Adjust/README.md

 ## Installation

-The [config-xplus4](https://github.com/qidi-community/config-xplus4/tree/main) repo contains the most up to date version of the `screws-tilt-calculate.cfg`.
-Please follow the install process outlined there to get this macro up and running.
+Copy the contents of the file [here](https://github.com/qidi-community/config-xplus4/blob/main/screws-tilt-calculate.cfg) into your printer.cfg (somewhere in the middle will do).
+Restart the printer.

 ## How to use the Macro